Ernst von Lasaulx: Early life and education

-Returning to Germany, he received his doctorate from Kiel in 1835 with the dissertation De mortis dominatu in veteres, commentatio theologica-philosophica, and was subsequently appointed to be docent of classical philology at the University of Würzburg.
-On 31 August 1835 he married Julie Josephine Therese von Baader (May 1807 - 4 July 1880), a daughter of philosopher Franz Xaver von Baader (1765–1841).
-It is believed that Ernst and Julie had seven children, one of whom was Anna Marie de Lasaulx (Lassaulx) (3 December 1837 - 14 July 1887).
+Returning to Germany, he received his doctorate from Kiel University in 1835 with the dissertation De mortis dominatu in veteres, commentatio theologica-philosophica, and was subsequently appointed to be docent of classical philology at the University of Würzburg.
+On 31 August 1835 he married Julie Josephine Therese von Baader (May 1807–4 July 1880), a daughter of philosopher Franz Xaver von Baader (1765–1841).
+It is believed that Ernst and Julie had seven children, one of whom was Anna Marie de Lasaulx (Lassaulx) (3 December 1837–14 July 1887).

 Career

 Cologne in 1837

 On 20 November 1837 Clemens August, Archbishop of Cologne, was arrested and imprisoned by the Prussian government.
 This sent a shock through Catholic circles throughout Germany, and inspired both Lasaulx and his uncle to write pamphlets.
 His, Kritische Bemerkungen über die Kölner Sache (Critical Remarks about the Cologne Matter), was a controversial attack on the Prussians in general and diplomat Josias von Bunsen in particular.

-Although the Würzburg government tried to keep him there, Lasaulx left in 1844 to become Professor of Philology and Aesthetics at the University of Munich, where he became known for his magnetic style.
-He became involved in political matters, which resulted in the dismissal of Minister Abel in 1847, this made heads of the University happy, but Ludwig I quite upset.
+Although the Würzburg government tried to keep him there, Lasaulx left in 1844 to become Professor of Philology and Aesthetics at the Ludwig-Maximilians-Universität München, where he became known for his magnetic style.
+He became involved in political matters, which resulted in the dismissal of Minister Abel in 1847, this made heads of the university happy, but Ludwig I quite upset.
 He dismissed Lasaulx from his post, and upon protests by the students, and eight other professors as well.
 Lasaulx and three other former Munich lecturers were elected to the national assembly in Frankfort, where he identified himself with the conservatives.